 It is evident that the nursing profession requires corresponding leadership skills, but many nurses experience challenges with their respective development.
-Leadership in nursing demands many tools, such as operational expertise, strategy, knowledge, compassion, courage, and the diversified communication.
+Leadership in nursing demands many tools, such as operational expertise, strategy, knowledge, compassion, courage, and diversified communication.
 According to some researchers, the nursing leadership styles and relations aim to decrease adverse cases, mortality, and complications as well as to raise patient satisfaction (Lanzoni, Meirelles, & Cummings, 2016).
 In the research, leadership is defined as the interpersonal impact on the given situation to gain more objectives.
 Hence, healthcare leaders are the change agents that can develop necessary cohesion and positively impact organizational culture through their leadership practices and behavior (Lanzoni, Meirelles, & Cummings, 2016).
 The main goal of the research is to realize the nurse leadership meaning performed in primary health care services.
 Also, leadership is considered as the resource in the process of managing people and developing leadership teams, intending the organization and health work qualification (Lanzoni, Meirelles, & Cummings, 2016).
 Therefore, leadership skills are extremely significant fur the nursing profession.

 It is worth noting that the current nurse professionals should express and share these skills for the development of future leaders.
 However, in addition to the realization of the need to perform succession planning, the adequate leadership planning absence became a great challenge for nurses nowadays.
 The increasing population provoked the rising need for services that will provide greater demands on the already challenged health delivery system and many current nurse leaders will be retired soon (Dyess, Sherman, Pratt, & Chiang-Hanisko, 2016).
 Hence, young nurses have a great chance to be the critical stakeholders in partnering with other healthcare providers as well as to lead the health system design and ensure improvements.
 Therefore, efficient succession planning, the merging of nurse leader development, and identification are the critical business strategies that the organizations should incorporate.
 It is predicted that nurse managers with have experienced a great shortage by 2020 (Dyess, Sherman, Pratt, & Chiang-Hanisko, 2016).
 Hence, younger nurses should consider such professional opportunities.
 Leadership developmental activities and strategies that ensured the good performance of other generations are not efficient for the new nurse's generation (Arruda et al. 2015).
 The turnover during the first employment years among the new generation is the greatest problem in many organizations.
 This generation is less accepting and more critical regarding workplace practices as compared to the previous organizations.
 According to the research, 31% of new graduates leave the first work within the first two years and around 73% do not receive guidance to gaps in practice or how to respond as the professional team member with the practice environment improvement initiatives (Dyess, Sherman, Pratt, & Chiang-Hanisko, 2016).
 Thus, the situation is critical and dangerous.

 The research of Dyess, Sherman, Pratt, & Chiang-Hanisko (2016) focuses on the Generation Y nurses before establishing the coursework as part of their Master's Degree program directed at providing support to the future nurse leaders.
 Hence, according to the presented information, nurse leaders can inadvertently sabotage the planning efforts succession when they are not conscious regarding their leadership attempts, or send negative verbal and non-verbal messages regarding the leadership roles (Dyess, Sherman, Pratt, & Chiang-Hanisko, 2016).
-Regarding staff nurses, they have reduced possibilities to observe their own managers and are often not aware of their role scope.
+Regarding staff nurses, they have reduced possibilities to observe their managers and are often not aware of their role scope.
 The limited understanding of leadership provides an adverse effect because the nurses with the exposure to leader roles build the greatest respect for the challenges that the current leaders face.
 The author's experience with the research stated that when emerging leaders start to work with their nurse manager preceptors as part of practice coursework, they develop different perceptions regarding the leadership role that was expended on the focus group (Dyess, Sherman, Pratt, & Chiang-Hanisko, 2016).
 Therefore, many young nurses can decide against becoming the leader without role-modeling, formal coaching, and intentional guidance, grounded on their experience in the practice environment.
 The nursing leadership's future could be in danger in case they decide to reject this opportunity.
 Therefore, it is critical to understand the ways of leadership skills development among nurses.

 Nurses are expected to take the leading positions to positively influence future outcomes.
 Nonetheless, there are many challenges that they can address through education.
 In general, the baccalaureate degree for registered nurses was obligatory.
 Moreover, these future healthcare professionals have the potential possibility to learn the concepts of leadership as their basic underground education part.
 However, they may not have a chance to practice these skills during their education and to build confidence in their leadership abilities upon graduation (Prentice, 2015).
 Moreover, the nurses in the health care system remain silent, and this problem occurs due to their inability to develop leadership skills.
-It is critical to understand that in the current environment, nurses have to work to their full practice scope directed at the improvement of patients outcomes (Prentice, 2015).
+It is critical to understand that in the current environment, nurses have to work to their full practice scope directed at the improvement of patient outcomes (Prentice, 2015).
 Hence, this healthcare area faces significant problems that one can manage through education, which plays a critical role.

 The research of Prentice (2015) focuses on the influence of leadership education programs in the registered nurse's practice.
-He states that the nurses felt empowered due to the leadership sessions because they had the possibility to discuss prevalent issues in their practice setting.
+He states that the nurses felt empowered due to the leadership sessions because they could discuss prevalent issues in their practice setting.
 Despite the existence of the Nursing Practice Council with representatives from every nursing unit, nurses underscored the value of having a dialogue with their leaders at the facility.
 Therefore, research participants emphasized the need for more possibilities to discuss different issues they experience in practice and asked for future in-service regarding leadership skill development.
 Also, he stated that such a strategy served as a tool aiding in conflict management (Prentice, 2015).
 It is possible that the workshops representing information regarding conflict resolution would provide nurses with strategies for addressing the conflict and delegation issues.